LYK-love/LYK-love.github.io/source/_posts/Memory-Virtualization-in-Operation-Systems.md

 1. Virtual address := VPN + offset in the page.
 2. Physical address := PFN + offset in the frame.

-We resulate that  offset in the page == offset in the frame.
+We regulate that  offset in the page == offset in the frame.
 Therefore, we only translate VPN to PFN.
 The address translation is done by a *per-process* data structure, called **page table**, by the operating system.
 The page table itself is stored in memory.

 ![Paging: Introduction](https://lyk-love.oss-cn-shanghai.aliyuncs.com/OS%20Basic/Memory%20Virtualization%20in%20Operating%20Systems/Paging-%20Introduction.png)